 How strategic IT integration helped Puma

 Access to business intelligence (BI) transformed Puma’s approach to capturing revenues.
-The company realised that employees were working in siloes.
-This didn’t help in improving business efficiencies, or in better-servicing customers.
+The company realised that employees were working in siloes, which affected business efficiencies and customer service.

 Using interconnected digital technologies, that can now run through Cloud infrastructure instead of physical servers, Puma was able to develop customised sales analytics applications.
 “Just one person at Puma was able to complete the development and implementation of both applications for budgeting and planning, without help from any external consultants,” Tsele adds.

 Puma subsidiaries continue to develop more applications that assimilate data from a variety of digital platforms, reducing the time necessary to produce retail sales data in the format required by Puma International every month.
 “Data reporting capabilities have been reduced from days to a few minutes,” Tsele adds.